smarunich/refactored-spork/README.md

 ```

 # FAQ
-1. It can be the case when the provision will take a long time and the worker nodes will not be associated with the cluster.
-Run the following command from the jumpbox to re-trigger nodes join:
+1. It can be the case when the provision process can take a longer time and the worker nodes will not be associated with the cluster.
+Run the following command from the jumpbox to re-trigger nodes to join:
 ```
 ubuntu@jumpbox:~$ ansible-playbook /opt/bootstrap/project/bootstrap.yml --limit servers
 ```